Fectio, Late Roman re-enactment society

 270-5

-270 Death of Claudius of plague in January.
-The Senate proclaims Claudius' brother Marcus Aurelius Claudius Quintilius emperor, but after a short reign (a few days to a month) he was probably killed by the troops, whose favorite was Lucius Domitianus Aurelianus (Aurelian).
+Antiociano et Orfito 270 Death of Claudius of plague in January.
+The Senate proclaims Claudius' brother Marcus Aurelius Claudius Quintilius emperor, but after a short reign (a few days to a month) he is probably killed by the troops, whose favorite is Lucius Domitianus Aurelianus (Aurelian).
 Aurelian expells the Sarmatians, Iuthungi and Vandals from Italy (Fall).

-Tetricus I 271-4 271 In January, Aurelian campaigns against the Alamanni.
+Tetricus I 271-4 Valeriano (Aurelian) et Basso 271 In January, Aurelian campaigns against the Alamanni.
 His army is defeated near Placentia, but he then defeats them in the battle of Fano near Ticinum, before routing them near Pavia.

 Aurelian initiates the contruction of the walls of Rome, Athens, Milete, Nikaia, Verona, Salona, Pisaurum and Fanum.